KristjanSt/Sector-app/README.md

 **Backend Setup:**

-1.  **Navigate to the backend root folder:**

-    ```bash
-    cd backend
-    ```

-2.  **Run the Spring Boot application using Gradle:**
+**Run the Spring Boot application using Gradle:**

 You have two options to run the backend:

-    * **Using the Gradle Wrapper in the terminal:** Navigate to the `backend` folder and execute:
+* **Using the Gradle Wrapper in the terminal:** Navigate to the `backend/sector-app` folder and execute:

     ```bash
+    cd backend/sector-app
     ./gradlew bootRun
     ```

     (On Windows, use `gradlew.bat bootRun`)

 * **Using IntelliJ IDEA:**
     1. Import the `backend` folder as a Gradle project in IntelliJ.
     2. Once the project is imported, you can find the Gradle tasks in the Gradle tool window (usually on the right side).
     3. Navigate to `Tasks` -> `application` -> `bootRun` and double-click it to run the backend.

 The backend server will typically start on port `8080`.
 You will see logs in the terminal indicating the application startup.

 **Accessing the Application:**